-SIH Program funding must be used as outlined in these program guidelines, the Action Plan as amended, NOFA, and executed SRA's.
-All program-funded projects must meet one of the HUD national objectives listed in these Guidelines and meet the eligible activity requirements of this section.
-Entities must also meet the requirements in the Program Eligibility section of these Guidelines.
+SIH Program funding must be used as outlined in these Program Guidelines, the Action Plan, as amended, the NOFA, and executed SRA's.
+All program-funded projects must meet one of the HUD National Objectives listed in these Guidelines, and meet the eligible activity requirements of this section.
+Eligible entities must also meet the requirements in the Program Eligibility section of these Guidelines.